Mountain Bike Race Series

 As a general rule, our fastest riders can complete a full lap in roughly 18 to 20 min.
 While some of the more entry level riders will ride that loop in 35+ minutes.

 You will select which category you want to ride in when you register.
 This should ideally be the category you wish to race in for the season.
 As a series rider you will earn points every time you race, these points are calculated based on the category you are in.
 If you wish to move UP a category (Sport to Expert for example) you will take your points with you and then begin to earn points within your new category.
 If you drop DOWN a category, we will need to wipe all your accumulated points to zero.
-We strongly recommend selecting 1 category and sticking with it for the season; focus on improving your times at that distance and then add laps in future years!
+We strongly recommend selecting one category and sticking with it for the season.
+That way you can focus on improving your times at that distance and then add laps in future years!

-*In rare circumstance we will strongly “suggest” that a rider move up or down a category if there are safety or fair play concerns.
+*In rare circumstances we will strongly “suggest” that a rider move up or down a category if there are safety or fair play concerns.

 Uh oh!
 Such is life… this does happen.
 If you happen to forget your race plate, we will replace it for you for a fee.
 Each replacement chip/plate is $10.
-Come see us at the Visitor Service desk on race night and we can re-issue you a plate.
+Come see us at the Visitor Centre on race night and we can re-issue you a plate.

 We will only cancel a race if the trails are: